 June is upon us, before you know it, July will be here and, hopefully, a summer like last year will stretch out ahead of us.
 Have you got your holiday planned, thinking of driving, maybe you’re considering taking your car over to France either by Ferry or via the Tunnel.
 Maybe it’s your first time – not sure what you need, how to get there or indeed what to do when you’re there?
 If you’re nodding your head at any of these then you’re definitely in luck.
 We have put together some handy tips and facts about driving in France to ease your apprehension and help you with the planning – so read on….

 There are a handful of documents you will need to take with you when driving through France as well as the all-important GB sticker on your car or a number plate with GB on it:

 • A full, valid driving licence

 • Proof of ID ie. Passport

 If your car is a Lease Car then the Finance Company will hold the V5C document.
 Not a problem; you just need to contact them before you go to request a VE103 (Vehicle on Hire) form instead.
 They will also provide you with a Letter of Authorisation, basically giving you permission to take the vehicle outside the UK.
 Do give them plenty of notice (at least 14 days) to avoid unwanted delays.
 There will be a small charge of £12-£15 for this service.

-You will also need adequate Breakdown Cover while you are away.
-In the case of a Lease Car, the majority of agreements include breakdown cover which is good; but do check this extends outside of the UK, if not; you will need to arrange this.
+You will also need an adequate Breakdown Cover while you are away.
+In the case of a Lease Car, the majority of agreements include breakdown cover which is good; but do check if this extends outside of the UK, if not; you will need to arrange this.